 Once a person obtains a Oak Brook U-visa, it typically lasts four years.
 After three years of continuous physical presence in the United States on a U-visa, the person may apply for his or her U.S. residency to become a lawful permanent resident.
 To apply for an extension, the individual should ideally apply for a U-visa extension prior to the completion of his or her U-visa in the United States.
 If you have any questions regarding the length of a U-visa, reach out to an experienced attorney.

 When attempting to obtain a U-visa in Oak Brook, it is important to know that there is a cap of 10,000 per year.
 This means that only 10,000 U-visas are given out each year in the United States.
 Also, the demand for U-visas is much higher than the cap number.
 U-visa applicants may have to wait for an extended period of time for the application to be adjudicated.
 When the cap is hit and an applicant is deemed to have an approvable case, he or she is placed under deferred action.

-An Attorney Could Help You Obtain a U-visa
+An Attorney Could Help You with Obtaining a U-visa in Oak Brook

 One of the benefits of obtaining a U-visa in Oak Brook is being allowed to work freely in the United States.
 After three years of having the U-visa, the individual may apply for legal permanent residence in the country.

 If you would like to apply for a U-visa, reach out to an accomplished lawyer who could help you obtain one.
 An attorney could assist you with getting a law enforcement certification and filling out the application correctly.
 Call today and set up a consultation.